onekey-sec/ubi_reader/README.md

 ### Known Issues

-* Zlib compression is as of yet untested.

 * Will not create a SOCK file type, instead just saves an empty text file with its name.

 * For NAND dumps and the like, this will not fix anything ECC would take care of, so some bad data